sakshidubey2/P1-1-Predicting-Diamond-Prices/README.md

 **Step 3 – Make a recommendation:** Now we you the predicted price for each diamond, it’s time to calculate the bid price for the whole set. **Note:** The diamond price that the model predicts represents the final retail price the consumer will pay.
 The company generally purchases diamonds from distributors at 70% of that price, so our recommended bid price should represent that.

 ## Results
+After summing up the price for each diamond, the recommended price that we will get is $8213465.